/create-pr

 PR: https://github.com/.../pull/N

-Review: generic + 1 team reviewer (software-project-team)
+Review: generic + 1 team reviewer (example-team) + adversarial verify

-3 issues, 1 concern, all addressed
+3 issues, 1 concern surviving (2 dropped: no evidence), all addressed

 Drain: /drain ran — 2 wiki pages updated, 1 journal entry